nickdoucette24/capstone/README.md

 - Compare feature when looking at stats of teams or drivers
 - Team stats in the archive as well
 - A recent news section showing articles from around the web
-- Archive will show full standings and championship tracker for each past season
+- An Archive Page which will show full standings and championship tracker for each past season along with allowing the user to filter the data table by each individual stat
+- A Custom Search Page which will allow users to apply parameters to a search and have it return a table consisting of each driver/team that fit the criteria
 - A polished F1 Fantasy league would be a massive task but would add tons of value to the site
 - Team Radio button to listen to the teams live radio when following an individual driver during a session
 - A filter in the search that takes into account the different point system throughout the years so the user can filter drivers based on their overall performance instead of statistical averages